• call Dog-ON-It-Parks

 Happy howlidays dog lovers!
 Holiday shopping can be ruff (pun intended)… Fighting crowds at the mall, wrapping presents, and finding just the perfect gifts can leave you reaching for some spiked eggnog.
 Your dog is definitely a gift worthy family member and surely wouldn’t want you stressing out over what gift to give him.
 If only dogs were better at dropping hints about what they’d like to receive, right?
 And what if the dog in your life already has an overflowing toy box?
 Keep reading for easy and unique dog gifts that will make tails wag well into the New Year.

-Subscription boxes: The Gift that Keeps on Giving
+Subscription boxes for Dogs: The Gift that Keeps on Giving

 Subscription boxes for humans have been blowing up over the past few years.
 FabFitFun, BoxyCharm, Winc, and Loot Crate have been introducing customers to unique products at deep discounts on a monthly or quarterly basis.
 Whether you’re interested in makeup, horror films, wine, or even spices, there’s a subscription box out there for you.
 Thankfully now your dog can get in on the action and receive their own surprise packages!
 Companies like Bark Box, BullyMake, PupBox, and Pooch Perks are curating subscription boxes that contain unique items your dog will love.
 The pooches in your life will be excited to receive a special delivery every month filled with new treasures.
 You’ll love watching them discover their new favorite treats and toys long after the holiday season is over!

-Make It Personal: Custom Gifts
+Make It Personal: Custom Gifts for Your Dog

 While it’s true that most dogs can’t read, we think they will still love getting a personalized holiday gift!
 Thanks to websites like Bad Tags, Etsy and Amazon Handmade, there are thousands of dog toys, beds, clothing and ID tags that you can customize specifically for your best friend.
 Heck, you can even get a custom pet painting of your dog to put over the fireplace!
 We love the creative possibilities with personalized gifts and believe that all dogs (and their people) would love to receive a one of kind present made just for them.

-C is For Cookie
+C is For Cookie for Your Dog

 Most dog owners know that the fastest way a dogs’ heart is through their stomach.
 Dogs adore delicious treats, especially ones made from scratch with love.
 Why not shower the dogs in your life with holiday cheer by baking them some howliday cookies (not to share with Santa of course)!
 All you need are various holiday shaped cookie cutters and a few ingredients to make a dogs howliday season festive and delicious.
 Dogs on the “nice list” will love recipes like cranberry cookies, gingerbread men, and peanut butter candy canes.
 Ditch the wrapping paper and instead consider gifting your treats in a custom homemade treat jar!

-Tech Toys
+Tech Toys for Dogs

 We bet that you have someone in your life that loves tech gadgets…and it’s probably not your dog.
 However, that could change when they realize how fun dog-centric tech toys are!
 Not only will your dog love these gifts, but they can also make your life more convenient and even provide peace of mind.
 For example, are you worried that your dog isn’t getting enough activity?
 You both would love the iFetch Interactive Ball Launcher and the FitBark activity and GPS tracker.
 If you want to be able to check on your dog while you’re at work and remotely give them a treat, consider the Furbo Interactive Pet Camera.
 The GoBone is a roving bone that can be chased and chewed, providing hours of play for your dog while you’re doing housework or running errands.
 If you have problems remembering to feed your dog, then the Arf Automatic Dog Feeder will take the guess work out of meal time.
 There are dozens of innovative tech toys that would be a great addition to both you and your dogs life.

-Oh My Gourd, It’s Fall!
-Outdoor Adventures with Your Pup
+Oh My Gourd!
+Fall Adventures with Your Pup

 Wednesday, October 9th, 2019